Estate planning: Understanding the basics

 Protecting your children, providing for your health care and offering legal directives if you are unable: Those are just a few reasons why estate planning is important.

-Who needs estate planning?
-Many people believe that only those with multiple real estate holdings and vast wealth need to think through complex issues of inheritance and bequeaths.
+What is estate planning and who needs it?
+Many people believe that only those with multiple real estate holdings and vast wealth need to think through complex issues of inheritance and bequeathment.
 But estate planning isn't just for the ultra-wealthy.
 In fact, everyone could benefit from some thoughtful consideration of the future and what will happen to their assets.
 Here are four estate planning considerations, regardless of your income bracket.

 Guardianship as part of estate planning